eugenia1984/english/glossary.md

 `Solving this problem is tricky.` -> Solving the problem is difficult.

+- **tweaks**: are small changes or improvements.
+For example: `We just need a few tweaks to finish the design`. –> This means minor adjustments are needed

 - **typical** means what is normal or usual.
 For example, ``A typical day at work involves meetings and writing reports``.

 ---